 What happens to Blackboard content not covered by the bulk migration?

 The University will continue to archive Blackboard content as it has in the past.
 If you are interested in importing content from a term not covered by the bulk migration, please submit a Blackboard content import request.
-Please note that while direct access to Blackboard for faculty and students will end on June 12, 2020 at 11:59 p.m, a small number of designated Pitt staff will retain access to Blackboard archive content beyond that date for record keeping purposes.
+Please note that while direct access to Blackboard for faculty and students will end late in the fall 2020 term, a small number of designated Pitt staff will retain access to Blackboard archive content beyond that date for record keeping purposes.

 What if I need to import content from Blackboard that is not part of the planned bulk migration?